mohsinziaa/Clustering-Techniques-Correlation-Permutation-Signature-Graphs-Bitmaps/README.md

   2. Rearrange (sort) the Similarity Matrix by signature value of each row.<br>
   3. Apply Task1 on the rearranged matrix<br>
   4. Display the color coded image<br>

+__Task 3:__<br>

+  <i>Weighted Graph:</i><br>
+  1. Create a weighted graph for the permuted data set.<br>
+        o Calculate correlation matrix and consider it as a graph saved in a 2D array.<br>
+        o Remove the edges having weights below certain threshold, provide input option.<br>
+        o Create a weighted graph where each node has a certain weight.
+The weight of the node (in this case) is the sum of weights of all the edges connected to it.<br>
+        o After that you find the node with the highest weight and get its neighbor and this becomes your one cluster.<br>
+        o Then again find weights for each node and calculate the node with the highest weight. o The process is repeated until we are left with no clusters.

+  <i>Visualize:</i><br>
+  1. Visualize each of the extracted cluster.